willdurand-edu/php-slides/src/extended/01_symfony2.md

     # app/config/routing.yml
     hello:
         pattern:  /hello
-        defaults: { _controller: AcmeDemoBundle:Main:hello }
+        defaults: { _controller: AppBundle:Main:hello }

-The `AcmeDemoBundle:Main:hello` string is a short syntax that points to a specific PHP method named `helloAction()` inside a class called `MainController`.
+The `AppBundle:Main:hello` string is a short syntax that points to a specific PHP method named `helloAction()` inside a class called `MainController`.